 In an interview it might seem like a casual request, but it’s one of the most important questions to be prepared for!

-First you should do your research to understand a typical salary for the role, company, and market.
+Talking about compensation can get stressful, so first you should do your research to understand a typical salary for the role, company, and market.
 If you decide to give a number, provide a range and be flexible.
 Salary is usually negotiable.

-So, we advise delaying providing an amount, or requesting the company to provide an amount first. (“Well, I’ve done my research, but I could use some insight from you.
+So, we advise delaying providing an amount, and requesting the company to provide an amount first. (“Well, I’ve done my research, but I could use some insight from you.
 What salary range does this position and seniority usually offer in this city?”)

 Salary depends on a lot of variables, including the location and the person.
 In some places it’s illegal to ask about salary history (California) so find a way to tactfully reply if asked in this circumstance.